Fuel HelpCoaching and Insights2 min read

 01What coaching looks like during the day

-Fuel coaching can show up before you log, between meals, and inside your daily and weekly reviews.
+Fuel coaching can show up before you log, between meals, inside daily and weekly reviews, and through Ask your assistant.

 At the start of the day, Coach Day Plan can give you breakfast, lunch, and dinner ideas before your first food log.
 After you log, Fuel can shift into next-meal coaching that helps you decide what should come next based on the day you already have.